nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 config = Config()
 ```

-In this example, we will use the `FileSourceStage` class to read a large JSON file in which each line corresponds to an email message.
+In this example, we will use the `FileSourceStage` class to read a large file in which each line is a JSON object that represents an email message.
 The stage will take these lines and package them as Morpheus message objects for our pass-through stage to consume.
 Let's setup our source stage:
 ```python
 pipeline.set_source(FileSourceStage(config, filename=input_file, iterative=False))
 ```